George A. Gillett

 George Arthur Gillett (23 April 1877 – 12 September 1956) was a New Zealand multi-code footballer of the early 20th century and a dual-code rugby international.
 Gillett died in 1956 in Onehunga.

 Early years

 Born in Leeston, Gillett received his education at Hamilton East School and went on to represent Thames, and then Auckland in rugby union in 1899.

 Australian rules football

-After serving in the South African war, he lived in Kalgoorlie and whilst there played Australian rules football and was a member of the Western Australia state team.
+After serving in the South African war in the Australian forces, he lived in Kalgoorlie and whilst there played Australian rules football and was a member of the Western Australia state team.

 Return to New Zealand and rugby union

 Gillett returned to New Zealand in 1905 where he lived in Christchurch and played for the Merivale club.
 He was selected for the 1905–06 Original All Blacks tour without having played a game for Canterbury.
 On that tour he played 25 of the 35 matches including his first Test cap for New Zealand on 18 November 1905 against Scotland and the famous Match of the Century against Wales.
 In total he played 30 matches during the period of 1905 to 1908 including eight Tests.

 Gillett made an Australian rules appearance at the 1908 Melbourne Carnival, representing New Zealand in Australian rules for the first time.